 This year, I pinned some of my favorite personal items, poems, photos, and postcards to a bulletin board and leaned it against the wall behind my desk.
 It was nice to look at while doing work and something I continued to add to throughout the year.

-A rug makes a huge difference in a college dorm room, warming up the space and providing another source of light, brightening colors.
-I would go with a neutral color that isn’t pure white, because, knowing dorm life, there’s going to be a few spills.
-In the past years, I’ve either purchased one large area rug that spans most of the room or used two smaller rugs.
+I’ve purchased one large area rug that spans most of the room in the past years or used two smaller rugs.
 It’s up to you.
 Try to find one that doesn’t curl up at the edges, which tends to get annoying.
 This blue rug with an ombre effect is a great contemporary look.

-This really depends on the room, because some have much more space than others.
+This depends on the room because some have much more space than others.
 Typically, students will have a bed with a Twin XL mattress, a desk, and a built-in closet or armoire.